tylerlittlefield/treeco/README.md

 One issue with eco benefits is that they all rely on i-Tree’s `master_species_list` which is a list of 3,000+ species, therefore a users data needs to fit this list in order to extract benefits.
-For example, “Fig tree” doesn’t match i-Tree’s “Common fig”.
+For example, “Commn fig” doesn’t match i-Tree’s “Common fig” because of the typo.
 So far, there really isn’t a great solution to this.
 For now, `treeco` guesses the species code on the fly by quantifying the “similarity”, anything below 90% similar is immediately discarded.

 For example, if we misspell “Common fig” as “Commn fig”: